LilaRest/prismary/README.md

 # Prismary

-Auto-generated but extensible tRPC procedures from Prisma schema, with Zod validations, and CASL permissions.
+Auto-generated but extensible tRPC procedures from Prisma schema, with Zod validations and CASL permissions.

 ## Limitations